 3.)
 Try To Be Patient

 Once you get that pre-approval letter in hand, the desire to find a house can cause a sense of urgency for some home buyers.
 Try to resist the temptation to speed up the home buying process.
 Remember, buying a home is not like buying a pair of shoes.
 It’s a major life-altering decision.
 Impulse shopping in real estate can have tremendously negative consequences.
 Get ready to invest time and energy to get the perfect place.
 It well be well worth it in the long run.

 In the same way that pictures can oversell a property, they can also undersell one as well.
 Many real estate agents are not tech savvy.
 Some of them use terrible photography methods, omit staging advice, and their listings suffer for it.
 If a property meets your criteria but doesn’t look great in the photos, it may still be worth checking out.
 You don’t want to miss the perfect home just because the listing is poorly created.
 I’ve had plenty of clients buy homes that they originally did not think they would like, based on the online listing presentation.
 This is just another area where having a good Real Estate Professional makes all the difference.
 It’s something to keep in mind while shopping for a home online.

-Andrew Fortune is a full-time REALTOR in the Colorado Springs and the owner of Great Colorado Homes, Inc. He enjoys creating unique content for the real estate community.
-He is dedicated to his family, his career, and to trailblazing new ideas within the real estate industry.
-He also enjoys new technology and is consistently learning different coding practices and SEO techniques to help this website perform to it's top potential.
+Hi!
+I'm Andrew Fortune.
+I'm a full-time REALTOR in Colorado Springs, CO and the owner of Great Colorado Homes, Inc. I enjoy creating unique content to share with the real estate community and local consumers.
+I also enjoy new technology and am consistently trying to learn different coding practices and SEO techniques to help this website perform to it's top potential.
 Feel free to contact me directly with any comments or questions, or leave a comment in the comment section below.
 Thanks!